RobustoFramework/Robusto/docs/ESP32-P4-C6-Proxy-PubSub.md

 negotiated, the supported inline and opposite-direction operations remain available rather than forcing the complete PubSub service to behave the same way in every session.

+The C6 sender processes delivery descriptors in FIFO order and serializes a large descriptor from `DELIVERY_BEGIN` through `DELIVERY_COMMIT` before taking the next descriptor.
+It advances that descriptor only after the SDIO frontend confirms the event was queued; a failed send retries the same stage and offset.
+The P4 parser nevertheless permits a valid inline delivery for another subscription during active chunk reassembly and preserves the partial large delivery.
+Events for the same subscription must retain sequence order.

 The C6 has no PSRAM.
 A large inbound publish therefore depends on a contiguous C6 internal-heap allocation.
 An independent large outbound delivery also needs